 - Makes a fabulous vegan meal prep meal

 Pantry ingredients - to make life a little easier, use your favorite store-bought curry paste, rather than making it from scratch.
 You'll also need water.

 Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.

 Red onion also known as Spanish onion, should be finely diced.
 Brown or white onion is a good substitute.

 Sweet potato is peeled and cut into 1cm cubes.
 The orange variety is best and adds a nice natural sweetness.

 Curry Paste can be found at your local supermarket, be sure to read the label to check for your dietary needs and the heat level.
 Curry pastes vary from mild to super hot.

-Canned diced tomato, can easily be found at any grocer.
+Canned diced tomatoes, can easily be found at any grocer.
 Be sure there are no added herbs, you want plain tomatoes.

-Baby spinach leaves are easy to work with due to their size, they can be washed, dried and thrown straight into this sweet potato spinach chickpea curry without having to chop up.
+Baby spinach leaves are easy to work with due to their size, they can be washed, dried, and thrown straight into this sweet potato spinach chickpea curry without having to chop it up.
 Add the spinach at the end, as you only need them to wilt.